Marfullsen/README-boilerplate/README.md

 </div>

 <p align="center">
-  Hello, this is my CUSTOM TEMPLATE!
+  Hello, this is my CUSTOM TEMPLATE for readme.md docs!
 </p>

 ## 📝 Table of Contents